metacpan/metacpan-cpan-extracted/distros/I/Image-DecodeQR-WeChat/README.md

 - `outbase` : optional, if specified payloads (QR-code text) will be dumped to a text file.
-If further, `dumpqrimagestofile` is set to 1 then image files with the detected QR-codes will be dumped one for each QR-code as well as text files with payloads and bounding boxes wrt the input imaghe.
+If further, `dumpqrimagestofile` is set to 1 then image files with the detected QR-codes will be dumped one for each QR-code as well as text files with payloads and bounding boxes wrt the input image.
 - `modelsdir` : optional, use it only if you want to use your own model files (for their format have a look at [https://docs.opencv.org/4.x/d5/d04/classcv\_1\_1wechat\_\_qrcode\_1\_1WeChatQRCode.html](https://docs.opencv.org/4.x/d5/d04/classcv_1_1wechat__qrcode_1_1WeChatQRCode.html), they are CNN training files).
-This package has included the model files kindly submitted by WeChat as a contribution to OpenCV and will be installed in your system with all other files.
+This Perl module has included the model files kindly submitted by WeChat as a contribution to OpenCV and will be installed in your system with all other files.
 Use `modelsdir()` to see the location of installed model files.
 Their total size is about 1MB.
 - `verbosity` : default is 0 which is muted.
 1 is for verbose C code and 10 is for verbose C and XS code.
 - `dumpqrimagestofile` : default is 0, set to 1 to have lots of image and text files dumped (relative to `outbase`) for each QR code detected.
 - `graphicaldisplayresult` : default is 0, set to 1 to have a window popping up with the input image and the QR-code detected highlighted, once for each code detected.
+This is subject to whether current OpenCV installation was compiled to support ` imshow() ` (with C < highgui > enabled).

 ### ` modelsdir() `

-It returns the path where the models included in this package have been installed.
+It returns the path where the models included in this Perl module have been installed.
 This is useful when you want to use `decode_xs()` and need to specify the `modelsdir`.
 Just pass the output of this to `decode_xs()` as its `modelsdir` parameter.
+However, you can not set the location of your own modelsdir using ` modelsdir() `.

 ### ` opencv_has_highgui_xs() `